Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Height

-11. Select Tab Control Page2, press and hold Shift Key, right-click on the Tab Control Page2 and select Paste from the displayed menu.
+10. Select Tab Control Page2, press and hold the Shift Key, right-click on the Tab Control Page2, and select Paste from the displayed menu.

-12. Display the Property Sheet of the Form and change the Source Object Property value to 04_Order_ListQ.
-After this change, the Form will appear on the Tab Control Page2.
+11. Display the Property Sheet of the Form and change the Source Object Property value to 04_Order_ListQ.
+After this change, the Form will appear on the Tab Control Page 2.

-13. Change the dimension property values to the same value you have noted down.
-Since you have copied the Form (no drag and drop from Database Window); you need to change only the Top and Left Property Values, Width, and Height values will be the same.
-If not, then change it.
+12. Change the dimension property values to match the ones you noted earlier.
+Since you copied the form (rather than dragging and dropping it from the Database Window), you only need to update the Top and Left property values — the Width and Height values should already be the same.
+If they differ, adjust them accordingly.

-14. Follow Step-9 to 12 above to bring in the 05_Order_DetailQ Form to the third Page of the Tab Control.
+13. Follow Steps 9 to 12 above to bring in the 05_Order_DetailQ Form to the third Page of the Tab Control.

-15. Display the Field List (View - ->Field List), if it is not visible.
+14. Display the Field List (View -> Field List) if it is not visible.

-16. Drag and drop StartDate and EndDate fields above the Tab Control, create labels above and left, and change their Caption values as shown on the design above.
+15. Drag and drop StartDate and EndDate fields above the Tab Control, create labels above and left, and change their Caption values as shown in the design above.

 • Name = cmdRefresh